 In addition to inspiring other similar Swift-focused newsletters, Swift Weekly Brief also inspired the Swift Community Podcast, which is structured in a similar way — a podcast for the Swift community, by the Swift community.
 You can read more about the newsletter here.

 My most popular library in the iOS community is JSQMessagesViewController, which is now deprecated.
-I was highly active on this project from 2013-2016, and at it’s peak it was installed in over 50,000 apps (according to CocoaPods stats) and reached over 11,000 stars on GitHub.
+I was highly active on this project from 2013 to 2016, and at it’s peak it was installed in over 50,000 apps (according to the now-defunct CocoaPods stats) and reached over 11,000 stars on GitHub.
 I built a community around this project with great care and intention.
 Like many in the community, I was sad to see it go.
-What I’m most proud of however, was that it was used in early versions of Signal for iOS (as well as many other lesser known iOS apps).
+What I’m most proud of however, was that it was used in early versions of Signal for iOS (as well as many other lesser-known iOS apps).